Shopping bag

 2. Set the Scene

-At Liberty, we’re firm believers that the room you spend most time in should be the most extraordinary, but it’s important to keep the setting optimised for sleep and only sleep.
+At Liberty, we’re firm believers that the room you spend most time in should be the most beautiful, but it’s important to keep the setting optimised for sleep - and only sleep.
 “The ideal sleep environment should be dark, cool and comfortable,” recommends Dr Schaedel.
 “It should feel like a nice place to be, but not so nice that you spend lots of time there.”
-That means first creating a bedscape you can’t wait to climb into using only the very best bedding around, but also leaving your TV off and laptop elsewhere.
-“This creates a strong link between your bed and your sleep that helps to bring on good quality consistent sleep,” she adds.
+That means first creating a bedscape you can’t wait to climb into using the very bedding around, but also leaving your TV off and laptop elsewhere.
+“This creates a strong link between your bed and your sleep that helps to bring on good quality, consistent sleep,” she adds.

 Read more: Hosting gets?
 These guest bedroom ideas will ensure they sleep well, too